May I bring a guest who is not taking classes?

 What about meals?
 I have food allergies/ I am vegetarian/vegan.

-RDC is prepared to cater to various food allergies such as gluten or lactose-intolerance.
-Meals are offered buffet-style and always have a wide variety of options, including a huge organic salad bar with all the fixings.
-If in doubt about a dish, the staff is very helpful about asking the chef about the ingredients.
+We are prepared to cater to various food allergies such as gluten or lactose-intolerance.
+Meals are offered buffet-style and always have a wide variety of options, including a huge salad with all the fixings.
 In the past about 10% of our attendees have been gluten-free and have raved about the food.
 Contact us if you have major concerns.

 Are there any scholarships available?